10 Flesh Eating Insects (Bugs that Eat Dead Skin) | With Pictures

 Sea fleas are tiny predatory crustaceans with hundreds of identified species.
 They primarily eat dead marine life, including fish, crabs, seabirds, and even whales.
 However, if it’s handy, they will also gnaw on live human flesh.

 Many need a microscope to be seen because they are so little.
-Sea fleas, or Lysianssid amphipods, range in size from a few millimeters to eight inches (20 cm) in length.
-Sea fleas are bloodthirsty creatures that have fangs made specifically for shredding meat.
+Sea fleas, or Lysianssid amphipods, range in size from a 1 to 3mm in length.

 10) Black Snail Beetle